-The below formula works, which really blew me away.
-The IF condition would get the numeric location resulting from the search function finding the first letter of the text it was looking for.
-This could be any number except zero.
+The below Power BI Calculated Column formula works, which blew me away.
+The IF condition would get the numeric location from the search function finding the first instance of the text it was looking for.
+This position could be any number except zero.

 SEARCH(<find_text>, <within_text>[, [<start_num>][, <NotFoundValue>]])

-This should not work but does.
-The picture below evaluates to what you would expect, that a zero is false.
+This should not work, but it does.
+The picture below evaluates what you would expect; that zero is false.

-But as the below screen capture shows that any number not equaling zero evaluates to true.
+But as the below screen capture shows, any number not equaling zero evaluates to true.
+So 22 is true. 🙂

 So, you should be able to put in any function in the conditional portion of the IF statement that becomes a number.
 In this example, the DAX Search function gives you a numerical result.

-Breaking one of my golden rules, I was trying to do everything at once.
+Breaking one of my golden rules, I tried to do everything at once.

 Golden Rule #1 – When you have a complex formula, write it in segments to break it up and make it easier to debug.
 Once you have it working, then you can get more complex.

-Once I started on this looking at the calculation, I remembered that this functionality is in the Query Editor.
-Creating a Conditional Column for the grouping made the final calculation far easier to write.
+Once I started looking at the calculation, I remembered that this functionality was in the Query Editor.
+Creating a Conditional Column for the grouping made writing the final calculation easier.
 Below are the steps to set this up.